Jovals/Altschool-capstone-project/README.md

 # Altschool-capstone-project

-# Altschool-capstone-project### Deployment of Sock Shop Microservices Application on Kubernetes
+### Deployment of Sock Shop Microservices Application on Kubernetes

 This project involves deploying the socks shop application on kubernetes cluster using Infrastructure as a code(Iac) approach.
 This includes provisioning the necessary infrastructure on AWS using terraform, setting up a deployment pipeline, monitoring the performance and health of the application and securing it.